-- Complete 60 semester units of 90-quarter units that are eligible for transfer to the California State University, including both of the following? - a.
-The Intersegmental General Education Transfer curriculum (IGETC) or the California State University General Education-Breadth Requirements - b.
-A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
-Obtainment of a minimum grade point average of 2.0.
+- 1. Complete 60 semester units of 90-quarter units that are eligible for transfer to the California State University, including both of the following? - The Intersegmental General Education Transfer curriculum (IGETC) or the California State University Education-Breadth General Requirements - A minimum of 18 semester units or 27 guarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.